-The gravity of the incident, number of policy violations and prior warnings are factors considered when analyzing misconduct.
+The gravity of the incident, number of policy violations, and prior warnings are factors considered when analyzing misconduct.
 The lack of a current warning may detract from a finding of an intentional policy violation.

-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning safety.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning work performance.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge, constitutes misconduct because claimant violated a known company rule after a final warning.
-This is an intentional policy violation.
+The last incident, which brought about the discharge, constitutes misconduct because claimant was aware of the need to not block a pathway.
+The failure to secure the lid caused an accident.
+This is a violation of a known company rule and is misconduct.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.